 How long can board members serve in office?

 Once elected, board members will generally remain in office until their terms of office expire.
-In certain circumstances, a person is no longer considered a board member if he/she:
+In certain circumstances, a person is no longer considered a board member if they:

-- becomes bankrupt under the Bankruptcy and Insolvency Act (Canada)
+- become bankrupt under the Bankruptcy and Insolvency Act (Canada)

-- is or becomes a represented adult under the Adult Guardianship and Trusteeship Act
+- are or become a represented adult under the Adult Guardianship and Trusteeship Act

-- resigns by serving a written notice to the corporation
+- resign by serving a written notice to the corporation

 A corporation can remove a board member by ordinary resolution and appoint another person in that member’s place for the remainder of the term.

 Check your registered bylaws for further guidance or restrictions.
 For example, some bylaws will allow condo board members to be re-elected and serve consecutive terms.
 But some place restrictions on a board members’ length of service.

 Most bylaws provide for the selection of the officers (also known as board executives) when board members meet for the first time after their election at an AGM.
 Officers of the condominium corporation usually consist of: